-Mr. Sammurtok (interpretation): Thank you, Mr. Speaker. (interpretation ends) Can the minister confirm how many office closures have taken place in Rankin Inlet and Chesterfield Inlet since the beginning of 2023 calendar year? (interpretation) Thank you, Mr. Speaker.
+Mr. Sammurtok (interpretation): Thank you, Mr. Speaker. (interpretation ends) Can the minister confirm how many office closures have taken place in Rankin Inlet and Chesterfield Inlet since the beginning of the 2023 calendar year? (interpretation) Thank you, Mr. Speaker.

-Hon.
-Margaret Nakashuk (interpretation): Thank you, Mr. Speaker.
+(interpretation): Thank you, Mr. Speaker.
 Thank you, for asking that question.
-I don't know, I don't have that information, I don't know how many times offices in Rankin Inlet and Chesterfield Inlet have been closed.
+I don't have that information with me, so I don't know how many times offices in Rankin Inlet and Chesterfield Inlet have been closed.
 Thank you, Mr. Speaker.